F-16 Fighting Falcon Multirole Fighter, United States of America

 The first guided launch of the new joint direct attack munition (JDAM) was successfully carried out from an F-16.
 The F-16 was the first USAF aircraft to be fitted with the joint stand-off weapon (JSOW) in April 2000.

 The F-16 can be fitted with Lockheed Martin wind-corrected munitions dispenser (WCMD), which provides precision guidance for CBU-87, -89, and 97 cluster munitions.
 The system corrects for launch transients, ballistic errors, and winds aloft.

-The F-16 will be the first aircraft to use the USAF's new weapon rack, the Edo Corporation BRU-57.
-The BRU-57 is a vertical ejection rack which doubles the aircraft's capacity for precision-guided weapons like JDAM and WCMD.
+The F-16 is the first aircraft to use the USAF's new weapon rack, the Edo Corporation BRU-57.
+The BRU-57 is a vertical ejection rack which doubles the aircraft's capacity for precision-guided weapons such as the JDAM and WCMD.

 All-weather stand-off weapons such as the AGM-84E stand-off land-attack missile (SLAM) and the AGM-142 Popeye II are planned to be included in future upgrades to the aircraft.
 Other advanced weapons include MICA, IRIS-T, Python IV, Active Skyflash air-to-air missile, ALARM antiradiation missile, Apache multimission stand-off weapon, autonomous free-flight dispenser system and AS30L laser-guided missile.